bluehalo/ngx-leaflet/README.md

 gulp dev
 ```

 This task will run Webpack dev server, watch all of the files in the project for changes, and make a server available where you can run the demo application.
 Gulp watch will monitor for changes to Typescript source and re-run the TSLint.

+In dev mode, tsc (as opposed to ngc) is used.
+This means the bundle that is served by Webpack dev server is not utilizing AOT.

 ### Customize
 Once you've got your own copy of the template, you will need to adapt the template to your own project.
 To do so, make changes to the following files: